paulhiggs/dvb-i-tools/README.md

 * the [:2019 schema](http://dvb.org/wp-content/uploads/2019/11/A177_DVB-I_Nov_2019.pdf)
 * the [:2020 schema](https://dvb.org/wp-content/uploads/2019/11/A177r1_Service-Discovery-and-Programme-Metadata-for-DVB-I_July-2020.pdf) with its classification scheme updates
 * the [:2021 schema](https://dvb.org/wp-content/uploads/2020/11/A177r2_Service-Discovery-and-Programme-Metadata-for-DVB-I_ts_103-770-v120_June-2021.pdf) with its classification scheme updates
-* the :202x schema currently in development
+* the :2022 schema waiting publication

 Checks performed:
 * validation against the appropriate schema